grasbrook-cityscope/pyStoCS/README.md

 Rainwater is distributed uniformly across all surface areas.
 Rainwater that is collected on street surfaces will have to be treated before disposal.
-Rainwater collected from roofs can be disposed of untreated (white water) or reused for flushing toilets etc (turns into black water, but dropped out of calculation because it is there anyway).
+Rainwater collected from roofs can be disposed of untreated or reused for flushing toilets etc (turns into black water, but dropped out of calculation because it is there anyway).
-Rainwater infiltration vanishes untreated :)
+Rainwater infiltration vanishes untreated :),

+source : "DIN 1986-100:2016-9 Tabelle 9, mittl.
+Abflussbeiwert C_m"

 Calculates:
 * m³ of white water that needs to be disposed of (after retention and reuse)